Power BI Setting up a scheduled update

 After selecting the desired model, the link is established with the previously defined gateway connection.

-If the setup has been completed correctly, the next scheduled update will appear in the Power BI service.
+If the setup has been completed correctly, the next scheduled update appears in the workspace for the semantic model.